ankane/ownership/README.md

 end
 ```

-Please don’t hesitate to [submit a pull request](https://github.com/ankane/ownership/pulls) if you create an integration that others can use.

 Exceptions that bubble up from an `owner` block have the owner, which your exception reporting library can use.

 ```ruby